Recommended New Hire / Orientation Material

 Changing Medical and Dental Benefit Elections

-Annual open enrollment is the only time that employees may switch medical plans, change their Premium Only Plan elections or enroll in the FSA.
-Open enrollment is usually held in May, with changes taking effect the following July 1.
+Annual open enrollment is the only time that employees may enroll/dis-enroll, switch medical plans, change Premium Only Plan elections or enroll in the FSA.
+Open enrollment is usually held at the end of April and beginning of May, with changes taking effect the following July 1.
 All employee elections must be submitted during the open enrollment period; forms submitted after the close of open enrollment cannot be accepted.

 Each year, the Office of Group Insurance sends all agencies instructions in advance of the upcoming annual open enrollment.
 We include such details as the exact dates of the open enrollment period and employee deadlines for submitting election forms.
 We also post information for employees about available benefit options, upcoming changes, and how to enroll for the benefits of their choice on both the Employee Portal employee.idaho.gov/ and the Group Insurance website.
 It is the responsibility of the individual agency human resource office to share all open enrollment information/materials provided by the Office of Group Insurance to their employees.